Plastics are lightweight, easily moldable and cost effective. They have made many innovations possible.

-• Source reduction requirements must be realistic and consider whether viable alternatives exist.
+• Source reduction requirements must be realistic and consider whether packaging alternatives are adequate.

 • Policies must recognize the difference between consumer and non-consumer facing packaging.

 • Extended producer responsibility (EPR) policies, which are supposedly intended to make manufacturers responsible for the costs of recycling, must give manufacturers the ability to exercise proper oversight without being required to give preferential treatment to existing partners, collectors, or municipal recycling programs during the EPR program’s design and implementation.

 • Recycling infrastructure, which is currently inadequate to meet even current needs, must be improved.